-It’s time for the bialy, the cousin to the bagel, to rise and get some of the glory.
-This easy bialy recipe will impress even your jaded New York friends!
-(Jump directly to the recipe.)
+It’s time for the bialy, the cousin to the bagel, to get some glory.
+This easy bialy recipe, with a secret baking tip, will impress your jaded NY friends!Jump to Recipe

 If you never had a bialy, or aren’t familiar with them, most bialys look and are described as a bagel but without the familiar hole in the middle, instead a depression filled with onions.
 Of course hardcore bialy fans will disagree and say they are nothing like the bagel, which are boiled and have a shiny crust and dense crumb.
 My friend Pat claims that as a purist the bialy only has onions and nothing else, but all the recipes I found online, also had poppy seeds and a few sesame seeds as well.
 I’m a maximalist when it comes to food so I made sure to load mine up with lots of onions, sesame seeds and poppy seeds as well as a generous sprinkling of salt.
 I may or may not have added a dash of ground black pepper – but don’t tell anyone, as that’s OBVIOUSLY stepping over the line there.